Verifying session…

 St. Anne Hospital Burien, WA 216 28 34 Near-Term

 Scores are relative within the Virginia Mason Franciscan Health system.
 Higher score = higher engagement priority for Puzzle Healthcare.
-SNF Util % and 30d Readmit shown where available from Trella Health.
+Score blends FFS volume, SNF destination breadth, and SNF utilization (CMS Medicare FFS claims).
 WA state SNF utilization avg: 18.30%.
-WA state 30-day readmission avg: 12.81% (FFS).

 SNFs Appearing at 3+ VMFH Hospitals